godalming123/common-assembly/readme.md

     - Symbol documentation
     - Symbol rename
     - Symbol picker
-    - Refactor code into a seperate function
+    - Refactor code into a separate function
   - A way to generate docs based on code comments (works on an AST)

 # Installation instructions for Windows